 Serving Northwest Oregon

-The North Willamette Research and Extension Center (NWREC) serves growers in the North Willamette Valley area with research and educational programs that focus on the region's most important crop systems.
+The North Willamette Research and Extension Center (NWREC) serves a wide range of stakeholders in the North Willamette Valley with research and educational programs that focus on many of the region's crop, nursery, and food systems.

 Oregon’s Most Diverse Agricultural Region